Flawed Design (album)

-Flawed Design is the second studio album by rock supergroup Saint Asonia released on October 25, 2019 via Spinefarm Records.
+Flawed Design is the second studio album by rock supergroup Saint Asonia released on October 25, 2019, via Spinefarm Records.
+The album was produced by Brian Sperber and is supported by three singles: "The Hunted", "Blind" and "Ghost".

 Background

-Flawed Design is the band's first album in four years and follows their 2015 self-titled album Saint Asonia.
-The band had brought in Cale Gontier to replace former bass player Corey Lowery, they also brought in drummer Sal Giancarelli, of Staind to replace former drummer Rich Beddoe.
+Flawed Design is the band's first album in four years and follows their 2015 debut stido album, Saint Asonia.
+The band had brought in Cale Gontier to replace bass player Corey Lowery and brought in drummer Sal Giancarelli, of Staind to replace Rich Beddoe.

 For this effort, the band collaborated with other musicians including Breaking Benjamin's Keith Wallen on "Beast", Godsmack's Sully Erna on lead single "The Hunted", Within Temptation lead singer Sharon den Adel lending her voice on the second track "Sirens", and Starset singer Dustin Bates sharing his writing skills on the song "Ghost".

-A deluxe edition of the album was released on December 7, 2019 which includes two bonus tracks, "Say Goodbye" and "Weak & Tired".
+A deluxe edition of the album was released on December 7, 2020, which includes two bonus tracks, "Say Goodbye" and "Weak & Tired".
 It was released as exclusives for specific Walmart-purchased copies in the US and as standard built-in tracks for all copies in Europe.
 On December 13, 2019, Flawed Design was released on vinyl for purchase.

 Loudwire named it one of the 50 best rock albums of 2019.

 Singles

 The first single from the album, "The Hunted" was released on July 24, 2019.
 The second single, "Blind" was released on rock radio on March 24, 2020.
-The third and final single, "Ghost" was released in 2020.
+The third and final single, "Ghost" was released on October 28, 2020.